Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

   Enter a regular expression for the string.
 For detailed information about regular expressions, see https://regex101.com/.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Read only*
-  Activate this toggle to set the string read-only.
-Deactivate the toggle to set the string editable.
-By default, this toggle is inactive.
+  Enable this toggle to set the string read-only.
+Disable the toggle to set the string editable.
+By default, this toggle is disabled.

 ## Currency